You cannot land a high paying client without having a killer freelance writing portfolio. So, you need to start building a writing portfolio.

 This is the email I wrote to a client asking for this

 Along with building your writing portfolio, start working on other aspects of your business that can help you land high paying clients and earn your first $1000.

 You can also sign up for my FREE 7-day email course where I share all the strategies I used to land high paying clients and earn a full-time income writing

 Phew.
 Monologue over!

 Your turn now – have you started your freelance writing portfolio?
+You need help building a writing portfolio?
 Let me know in the comments!

 If you want to explore other options and resources, I highly recommend you read these –

 - Here is how to earn your first $1000 as a writer WITHOUT any experience by Elna Cain

 - Grow your online income…Join freelance writers Den by Carol Tice.

 - How to be a paid freelance writer? by Gina Horkey